- Get Involved

 SEEC teachers exemplify:

 Compensation: SEEC strives for a balance of formal knowledge and practical experience among its teaching staff.
-Beginning salaries are based upon the level of college coursework attained, as well as years of experience in an early childhood classroom.
+Beginning salaries are competititive and are based upon the level of college coursework attained, as well as years of experience in an early childhood classroom.

 Benefits: The program provides a supportive work environment through ongoing staff development, reimbursement for college coursework, and recognition of excellence.
-A strong benefits package includes health insurance, earned vacation and sick leave, and a retirement plan.
+A strong benefits package includes health insurance, earned vacation and sick leave, and a retirement plan and a 4 week paid sabattical after every 5 years of service.

 SEEC accepts resumes for teaching positions on an ongoing basis, but most employment opportunities occur when the children move to new classrooms in September as our educators commit to year long contracts.
 The hiring process for fall openings begins in late spring.